Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

 If you’re moving here for a job, what will your new salary be vs your current salary?
 How will your housing costs differ?
 What about transportation, healthcare, food?

 Your daily life might change dramatically, so your cost of living will, too.
-The average cost of living in London is very different to where you live now; I guarantee it.
+The average cost of living in London is very different to where you live now: I guarantee it.

 Before you make the decision to move to London, it’s important to understand the average cost of living in London per month.

-In this post, I’m breaking down the average cost to live in London using three simple charts that outline all of the monthly costs for different types of households.
+Let’s look at four simple charts that outline all of the monthly costs for different types of households.

 The single biggest factor in the cost of living in London per month is what your rent price is.
-This will not only determine your cost of living, but the rest of your budget.

-chart: average rent prices in each London transport zone 1-6 for a single room, studio, 2 bed, 2 bed and 3 bed with prices for each.
+informational chart: cost of living in london per month. average rent prices in each London transport zone 1-6 for: a single room, studio, 2 bed, 2 bed and 3 bed with prices for each.

-The easiest way to look at average rent is by zone.
 London is divided into transport zones.
 Zone 1 is closest to the city centre and most expensive, and Zone 6 is farthest out (there are more than 6 zones but I’m keeping it concise).
 Zones 1 and 2 are the most expensive.

 Transport costs will vary by zone.
 For example, taking the tube from Zone 5 to Zone 1 will cost you £5.60 at peak times.
 But taking the tube from zone 2 to zone 1 will only cost £3.40 at peak times.
-Your cost of living in London per month will largely be determined by how far from the city centre you are.

 The cost of living in London per month for rent is hugely variable: prices can vary greatly depending on the neighbourhood and proximity to public transportation.
-It’s also worth considering alternative options such as flat-sharing, which can help reduce costs.

 But before you fall in love with a flat, you need to consider the additional costs of living there.